Tfvars: Full Layering

 app/stacks/server/tfvars ├── base.tfvars ├── dev │ └── base.tfvars └── prod └── base.tfvars

 Generally, the simplier structure is should be used.
-Unless you’re using the Instance Option, where it becomes useful for tidying up the multiple instance based tfvars files.
+Unless you’re using TS_EXTRA, where the additional folder structure becomes useful for tidying up the multiple extra-base tfvars files.

 Project-level and Stack-level Layering

 Layering is performed both at the project-level and stack-level.

 - Project-level Layering: These are project-wide tfvars set for every stack.
 These files live in

 - Stack-level Layering: This are targetted tfvars set the specific stack being deployed.
 These files can live in the specific stack folder, IE:

 Here’s a short example to explain.
 First, the project-level tfvars:

 tags = ["tag-for-all-dev-envs"]